 - Have a set of tools you can turn to (books, movies, songs) and dig into them at the soonest possible moment.

 - Yoga – I just started a few months ago and it is amazing.
 It’s lots of breathing, relaxing music, and an instructor who was walking us through mediation.
-For all us Christians or Catholics – there was NOTHING in my class about spirituality.
-And I found it a wonderful time to thank God.
+I found it a wonderful time to thank God.

 - Prayer – make a playlist of songs that really softens your heart and find a quiet spot and pray.
 Promise yourself you won’t get up until you feel better.
 Don’t forget to make space to listen (prayer is not when you’re the one doing all the talking).